ananthakumaran/paisa/docs/getting-started/tutorial.md

                    0
 ```

-## Config
+## Configuration

-All the configuration related to paisa is stored in a yaml file name
+All the configuration related to paisa is stored in a yaml file named
 `paisa.yaml`.
-The config can be edited via the web interface.
+The configuration can be edited via the web interface.
 The
 sequence in which it look for the file is described below

 1. `PAISA_CONFIG` environment variable
 1. via --config flag
 1. Current working directory
-1. `paisa/paisa.yaml` folder inside User Documents folder.
+1. `paisa/paisa.yaml` file inside User Documents folder.

-If it can't find the config file, it will create a default config file
+If it can't find the configuration file, it will create a default
-`paisa/paisa.yaml` folder inside User Documents folder.
-The default
+configuration file name `paisa/paisa.yaml` inside User Documents
-config is tuned for Indians, users from other countries would have to
+folder.
+The default configuration is tuned for Indians, users from
-change the `default_currency` and `locale`.
-Check the [config](../reference/config.md)
+other countries would have to change the `default_currency` and
-reference for details.
+`locale`.
+Check the [configuration](../reference/config.md) reference for details.

 ## Update

-**paisa** fetches the latest price of the commodities only when
+Paisa fetches the latest price of the commodities only when
 *update* command is used.
 Make sure to run `paisa update` command
 after you make any changes to your journal file or you want to fetch
 the latest value of the commodities.
 The update can be performed from